 This ensures all your emails are confidential and cannot be intercepted or tampered with by anyone.
 Not even Proton Mail can read or access your end-to-end encrypted emails.

 Last but not least, we are also based in Switzerland, a country known for its strong data privacy laws.
 Our users benefit from Swiss jurisdiction and are fully protected by Swiss laws.
-If you believe that your emails should be end-to-end encrypted and privacy should be the default online, sign up for a free Proton Mail account.
+If you believe that your emails should be end-to-end encrypted and privacy should be the default online, sign up for a free email account(new window).

 When your email is encrypted end to end, the contents become scrambled into indecipherable text using your recipient’s public key.
 This ensures that nobody except your intended recipient can read the email.
 To decrypt the email, your recipient must use their private key associated with their public key to decode it.
 Even if hackers gained control of the encrypted email, they would not be able to decrypt it unless they had the right private key.